Auxyde/Auxyde/README.md

-# Hello, I'm Alexandre 👋
+# Hello 👋

 ## About Me 🙋‍♂️

-I'm Alexandre, a computer science enthusiast.
+A computer science enthusiast.
 I love applying my tech skills to solve real-world problems and exploring cutting-edge technologies.

-- 🎓 Pursuing my third year in Computer Science (BUT Informatique).
 - 🌱 Currently diving deeper into TypeScript.
 - 👯 Open to collaborative projects and opportunities in Javascript/Typescript, about almost anything.